TEST PREP HELP FOR THE ADVANCED PLACEMENT (AP) Exams

 Getting Started with TEST PREP HELP FOR Advanced Placement EXAMS

 If your teen is taking an AP course or preparing to take an AP Exam, our individualized tutoring and test prep programs are the perfect way to do well in the course and get ready for the test.
 We begin by giving your student a full-length practice AP Exam that will pinpoint your teen’s strengths and weaknesses and identify where we should concentrate when tailoring his or her tutoring and test prep plan.
 Based on the results of the practice exam, we will tailor a personalized learning plan targeted to meet your teen’s unique needs and develop the skills and strategies necessary to pass the AP Exam.
-Our program will give your child the tools for the test and for college in the future.
+Huntington's program will give your child the tools for the test and for college in the future.

 Read what our many happy parents and STUDENTS are saying...